 There are two records of this registration.
 There is the statement of the 5th century historian Orosius.
 He wrote, “[Augustus] ordered that a census be taken of each province everywhere and that all men be enrolled.
 So at that time, Christ was born and was entered on the Roman census list as soon as he was born” (Orosius, Adv.
 Pag.
 VI.22.7, VII.2.16, see also Tacitus’ Annals 3.48, and Valentinus’ Chronographus Anni CCCLIIII).

 In Josephus’ Ant.
 17.2.4, we read, “These are those that are called the sect of the Pharisees, who were in a capacity of greatly opposing kings.
 A cunning sect they were, and soon elevated to a pitch of open fighting and doing mischief.
-Accordingly, when all the people of the Jews gave assurance of their good-will to Caesar, and to the king’s government, these very men did not swear, being above six thousand; and when the king imposed a fine upon them, Pheroras’s wife paid their fine for them.”
+Accordingly, when all the people of the Jews gave assurance of their good-will to Caesar, and to the king’s government, these very men did not swear, being above six thousand; and when the king imposed a fine upon them, Pheroras’s wife paid their fine for them1.

 This is historical proof that Augustus had the populace register and legally acknowledge their allegiance to Augustus Caesar and that this was a separate issue from the 6 AD census.

 We can see that the registration was a device for people to sign a pledge of allegiance to the Emperor.
 The statement by Josephus shows that this registration occurred sometime before 2 BC and before Herod’s illness and death.
 Quirinius returned to Syria in 6 AD to act as Imperial Legate and oversaw the tax census then instituted by Augustus.
 That census only applied to Roman citizens.
-Mary and Joseph went to Bethlehem to pledge their allegiance to Augustus, and not for the Census of 6 AD.
+Mary and Joseph went to Bethlehem to register their allegiance to Augustus, and not for the Census of 6 AD.

 Joseph and Mary Travel to Bethlehem